exoplatform/exo-documentation/docs/Administration.rst

 Users with the Manage Spaces permission, can also to :ref:`delete <Delete-Space>` any space of the platform even the spaces where they are neither a manager nor a member.

-You just need to click on the delete icon |image311| of the corresponding space in the interface of the tab "Manage spaces".
+To delete a space, a click on the delete icon |image311| of the corresponding space in the interface of the "Manage spaces" tab is needed.
+"Manage spaces".

 |image312|